Christian Education Offerings

 The only requirement for membership is to be a baptized Christian male at least 12 years of age.
 Our purpose is to bring men and boys to Christ to grow in faith through prayer, study, and service.
 The Richard Oliver Chapter, named for our founding director, previously met the first Saturday of the month following worship together in Morning Prayer.
 Since some members had difficulty meeting on Saturday, we are experimenting with meeting on the first Sunday morning of each month at 9:00 A.M.

-For more information contact the Deacon Suzanne in the office or Tommy Peebles at
+For more information contact the Rev. Suzanne in the office or Tommy Peebles at

 The official national publication of the Brotherhood of St. Andrew